akhaled01/math-skills/README.md

 Project Math-skills is a basic statistical population analyser

-Input: .txt file with statistical data (format of file defined in Intra)
+Input: .txt file with statistical data (format of file defined in Intra) <br>
 Output: Average, median, Variance, deviation

 The program accepts 1 terminal argument ONLY.
 Empty arguments will